oopsmails/ionic-loginsignup/README.md

 Following commands for executing Xcode build, watch the video tutorial you will understand more.
 ```
 ionic capacitor add ios
-ionic capacitor open ios <--------------- this will open xcode
+ionic capacitor open ios <--------------- this will open xcode and then we can click *run*
 ```